 Marcus v.
 J.C.
 Penney Co., Inc., No. 13-cv-00736 (E.D.
 Tex.).
 Robbins Geller attorneys obtained a $97.5 million recovery on behalf of J.C.
 Penney shareholders.
 The result resolves claims that J.C.
 Penney and certain officers and directors made misstatements and/or omissions regarding the company’s financial position that resulted in artificially inflated stock prices.
 Specifically, defendants failed to disclose and/or misrepresented adverse facts, including that J.C.
 Penney would have insufficient liquidity to get through year-end and would require additional funds to make it through the holiday season, and that the company was concealing its need for liquidity so as not to add to its vendors’ concerns.

 Garden City Emps.’
 Ret.
 Sys. v.
 Psychiatric Solutions, Inc., No. 3:09-cv-00882 (M.D.
 Tenn.).
-In the Psychiatric Solutions case, Robbins Geller represented lead plaintiff and class representative Central States, Southeast and Southwest Areas Pension Fund in litigation spanning more than four years.
+In the Psychiatric Solutions case, Robbins Geller represented lead plaintiff and class representative Central States, Southeast, and Southwest Areas Pension Fund in litigation spanning more than four years.
 Psychiatric Solutions and its top executives were accused of insufficiently staffing their in-patient hospitals, downplaying the significance of regulatory investigations and manipulating their malpractice reserves.
-Just days before trial was set to commence, attorneys from Robbins Geller achieved a $65 million settlement that was the third-largest securities recovery ever in the district and the largest in a decade.
+Just days before trial was set to commence, attorneys from Robbins Geller achieved a $65 million settlement that was the fourth-largest securities recovery ever in the district and the largest in a decade.

-- Plumbers & Pipefitters National Pension Fund v.
-Burns, No. 3:05-cv-07393-JGC (N.D.
+- Plumbers & Pipefitters Nat’l Pension Fund v.
+Burns, No. 3:05-cv-07393 (N.D.
 Ohio).
 After 11 years of hard-fought litigation, Robbins Geller attorneys secured a $64 million recovery for shareholders in a case that accused the former heads of Dana Corp. of securities fraud for trumpeting the auto parts maker’s condition while it actually spiraled toward bankruptcy.
 The Firm’s Appellate Practice Group successfully appealed to the Sixth Circuit Court of Appeals twice, reversing the district court’s dismissal of the action.

 In re St. Jude Med., Inc. Sec.
 Litig., No. 0:10-cv-00851 (D. Minn.).
-After four and one half years of litigation and mere weeks before the jury selection, Robbins Geller obtained a $50 million settlement on behalf of investors in medical device company St. Jude Medical.
+After four and a half years of litigation and mere weeks before the jury selection, Robbins Geller obtained a $50 million settlement on behalf of investors in medical device company St. Jude Medical.
 The settlement resolves accusations that St. Jude Medical misled investors by utilizing heavily discounted end-of-quarter bulk sales to meet quarterly expectations, which created a false picture of demand by increasing customer inventory due of St. Jude Medical devices.
 The complaint alleged that the risk of St. Jude Medical’s reliance on such bulk sales manifested when it failed to meet its forecast guidance for the third quarter of 2009, which the company had reaffirmed only weeks earlier.